JMPerez/wpo-book/README.md

 It is nicely explained on [this video from Yahoo Developer Network](http://developer.yahoo.com/yui/theater/video.php?v=zakas-hpjs) where Ross Harmes (from minute 44) explains how Yahoo has planned to use it to the Flickr mobile version.

-There are some caching (and IE) issues, but it may be useful for mobile sites targetting well known modern browsers.
+There are some caching (and IE) issues, but it may be useful for mobile sites targeting well known modern browsers.

 ### Facebook&#8217;s BigPipe

 [BigPipe](http://www.facebook.com/notes/facebook-engineering/bigpipe-pipelining-web-pages-for-high-performance/389414033919) consists of early flushing main content, while deferring a set of pagelets that are composed by asynchronous threads and injected into their corresponding containers using Javascript.

 This allows users to see the main content as early as possible, while generating in parallel the content of different side areas, that are served by flushing in the very moment they are ready.
 This way, if an area needs more time to get completed, it will not affect the whole page.

+Although the technique was introduced in 2010, some sites are embracing it these days.
+An example is the [Drupal](http://wimleers.com/blog/drupal-8-bigpipe-module-ready), CMS, which has included it in its 8.0.0 version.

 ### Caching

 Setting a cache strategy will make the browser don&#8217;t request again a file that has already downloaded.
-This is useful for static content that is not frequently changed or if we have implemented a system to serve newer versions of the file seemlessly (by last-modified or e-tag header, or by appending a version number to the query string).
+This is useful for static content that is not frequently changed or if we have implemented a system to serve newer versions of the file seamlessly (by last-modified or e-tag header, or by appending a version number to the query string).
 Or maybe it is just not a problem to have a client using a non-updated version of the file (in example, a body background).

 ### Avoid 301 redirects

-By linking consistently to correct URLs accross your website you will save the browser from requesting a URL, wait for a redirect message to finally request the right URL.
+By linking consistently to correct URLs across your website you will save the browser from requesting a URL, wait for a redirect message to finally request the right URL.

+### Service workers

+Service workers allow us to intercept browser requests.
+This allows offline capabilities and selective caching of resources.
+In practice, this means that, although we don't strictly reduce the amount of HTTP requests, we can return a response quicker than if it had to hit a server.

+I recommend you to check the [Service Worker Recipes](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker) and [Demos](https://github.com/w3c-webmob/ServiceWorkersDemos#basic-demos) to learn more about them.

 ## Reduce web traffic